geopython/pygeoapi/docs/source/development.rst

 After building the documentation, the folder ``docs/build`` will contain the website generated with the documentation.
 Add the folder to a web server or open the file ``docs/build/html/index.html`` file in a web browser to see the contents of the documentation.

-The documentation is hosted on `readthedocs`_.
+The documentation is hosted on `Read the Docs`_.
 It is automatically generated from the contents of the ``master`` branch on GitHub.

-The file ``.readthedocs.yaml`` contains the configuration of the readthedocs build.
-Refer to the `readthedocs configuration file`_ documentation for more information.
+The file ``.readthedocs.yaml`` contains the configuration of the Read the Docs build.
+Refer to the `Read the Docs configuration file`_ documentation for more information.

 Working with Spatialite on OSX